Director, Experience Strategy & Research

 Barriers

-Limited data on the public’s attitudes and behaviors toward the pandemic hindered quick adaptation
+Limited data on public attitudes and behaviors during the pandemic prevented rapid adaptation.

-High-velocity environment precipitated a multitude of redundancies across teams and workstreams
+A high-velocity environment produced redundancies across teams and workstreams.

-Organization’s superior scientific knowledge fostered a misplaced confidence in product development
+Organization’s superior scientific knowledge fostered an extended confidence in product development.

 Key Takeaways